HackSimBuild '26 Logo

 No. We encourage participants with all levels of coding experience.
 If you’re not a programmer, we’re sure you can bring other skills to share with a team.

-Do I need to stay for 24 hours?
+Do I need to be present for the entire event?

 What should I prepare before the event?